Pressure-Assisted Toilets: Everything You Need to Know

 Rear discharge toilets are toilets that discharge waste from their back and through the bathroom wall, unlike floor outlet toilets.
 They are preferred as the best option for a bathroom far from the sewer line and one without a floor drainage system.

 The problem with rear discharge toilets is that a gravity flush system might not suffice because the toilet trap is not as long as in ordinary toilets.
-The siphoning effect is therefore weaker and therefore a weaker flush.
+The siphoning effect is, therefore, weaker and a weaker flush.

 3. Upflush Toilets

-Upflush toilets which are also known as macerating toilets are toilets which are installed below grade and/or far from the sewer lines.
-They pump waste both vertically and horizontally making them a favorite choice for basement bathrooms.
-They also give you a chance to add and extra bathroom fixture.
+Upflush toilets, also known as macerating toilets, are installed below grade or far from the sewer lines.
+They pump waste both vertically and horizontally, making them a favorite choice for basement bathrooms.
+They also give you a chance to add an extra bathroom fixture.

 Upflush toilets have a unit at the back called a macerator.
-The macerator contains blades which rotate at a high speed, breaking down the waste into a slurry that is then pumped out.
-To have a look at the best upflush toilet I wrote this post that might be helpful to you.
+The macerator contains blades that rotate at a high speed, breaking down the waste into a slurry that is then pumped out.
+To have a look at the best upflush toilet, I wrote this post that might be helpful to you.

-With the 3 examples above, it is important to take your time to know what kind of pressure-assisted toilet would be most beneficial you.
+With the three examples above, it is important to take your time to know what kind of pressure-assisted toilet would be most beneficial to you.

 Pros and Cons of Pressure-Assisted Toilets

 Just like any other product, pressure-assisted toilets have their advantages and disadvantages.
-While the advantages outweigh the disadvantages by far, it is still good to be aware of what to expect.
+While the advantages outweigh the disadvantages, it is still good to be aware of what to expect.

 The Pros